Artistic Rendering of the 85-Year History of the

 Council History Important for the Timeline

 The North Carolina Council of Churches has a proven record of moving ahead of the curve on the social issues of its day even when our position was not popular among the churches or the culture.
 Shortly after we were founded in 1935, the Council was likely one of the first places in the south where black and white leaders sat together to discuss matters of mutual importance.
 Since those early days, we have been out in front on race relations (1930s), prison reform (1940s), farmworker rights (1940s), advocating for farmworker labor conditions (1950s), environment (1960s), the Equal Rights Amendment (1960s), prison conditions (1970s), tobacco cessation (1980s), LGBTQ+ concerns (1990s), health and wholeness (early 2000s).
 We continue to work on many of the issues listed above as well as gun violence prevention, environment, public education, raising wages campaign, immigration, opioid crisis awareness, and anti-torture.
 Specific details will be discussed when the bid has been awarded.

-Deadline for submission of digital materials is August 1, 2019.
+Deadline for submission of digital materials is September 13, 2019.
 From this group, we will invite a short-list of artists (2-4) for an interview and portfolio presentation with our selection team.
-Final selection will be announced no later than September 1, 2019, so that work on the project can begin immediately.
-Additional panels will be added monthly for events in Greenville, NC, Greensboro, NC, Charlotte, NC, and Asheville, NC.
-If the entire project is complete at any step along the way, the entire project will travel to the remaining cities.
-A final unveiling will occur in October 2020 at our Grand Anniversary Celebration in Raleigh.
+Final selection will be announced no later than September 30, 2019, so that work on the project can begin immediately.
+Monthly community events will be held in Wilmington, NC, Greenville, NC, Greensboro, NC, Charlotte, NC, and Asheville, NC, and Raleigh, NC.

 If you have any questions, please contact us at firstname.lastname@example.org or call 919-828-6501.